cvppa2025/cvppa2025.github.io/_pages/home.md

 We recommend to register to the conference timely to avoid delays.

+This year’s featured Challenge is the **Global Wheat Full SemSeg Competition**, and *two* travel awards are available for attending CVPPA, for more details see [Challenge page](/challenge/).

 <img src="https://iccv.thecvf.com/static/core/img/iccv-navbar-logo.svg" alt="ICCV Logo" height="150px;">

 The workshop will be in Honolulu, HI (USA) at the **Honolulu Convention Center**.